bplaat/jsonnative/README.md

 A native JSON renderer!!!
 FOR ANDROID!!!

 ## How to build your own
-Change the url at the bottom of `MainActivity.java`
+Change the url at the START_URL constant in `MainActivity.java`

 ## Web version included!
 See the web.html file!!!